 Sensory Friendly Events in NJ

 Special Evenings at Sahara Sam’s Oasis (SEAS)

 Sahara Sam’s Oasis offers fun and judgement free experiences the entire family can enjoy.
 Each event, which is made possible by SAMBULANCE Saftey Squad, takes into consideration the sensory needs of children with special needs.
 There are quiet rooms available, modified lighting and sound, limited ticket sales and a relaxed dress code.
 Arcade games are also turned of and lifeguards use their whistles sparingly.
-The next SEAS events are March 10 and May 19.
+The next SEAS events is May 19.
 To learn more read our recent review of this sensory friendly experience.